 \subsection{Related work}

 Existing works on community recovery in binary networks provide a strong information-theoretic foundation \cite{Gao_Ma_Zhang_Zhou_2017,Mossel_Neeman_Sly_2016,Zhang_Zhou_2016}.
 In particular, for $\cS = \{0,1\}$ it is known that communities can be consistently recovered if the difference between intra- and inter-block link probabilities is large enough.
-Similar conclusions have been extended to models with categorical ($\cS=\{0,\dots,L\}$) and real-valued interactions \cite{Heimlicher_Lelarge_Massoulie_2012,Jog_Loh_2015,Lelarge_Massoulie_Xu_2015,Xu_Jog_Loh_2020,Yun_Proutiere_2016}.
-In principle, temporal and multiplex networks with $\cS = \{0,1\}^T$ could be modelled as link-labelled SBMs with $L = 2^T-1$ categories, but such approaches suffer from the following limitations.
+Similar conclusions have been extended to models with categorical ($\cS=\{0,\dots,L\}$) interactions \cite{Heimlicher_Lelarge_Massoulie_2012,Jog_Loh_2015,Lelarge_Massoulie_Xu_2015,Xu_Jog_Loh_2020,Yun_Proutiere_2016} and real-valued ($\cS=\R$) interactions \cite{Xu_Jog_Loh_2020}.
+In principle, temporal and multiplex network data with $\cS = \{0,1\}^T$ could be modelled as categorical interactions with $2^T$ categories, but such approaches suffer from the following limitations.
 First, existing theoretical results are mainly limited to models with a bounded or slowly growing number of categories.
 For example, the results in \cite{Xu_Jog_Loh_2020} will directly apply only for $L = o(N)$.
-Second, algorithms designed for categorical interactions typically have complexity linear in $L$, and are hence inefficient even for a modest number of number of snapshots (e.g.\ $T=20$).
-Furthermore, algorithms designed for categorical interactions are in general ill-suited for online updating.
+Second, algorithms designed for categorical interactions typically have complexity linear in $L$, and are hence inefficient even for a modest number of snapshots.